Bascur/Bascur/README.md

 - 👋 Hi, I’m @Bascur
-- 👀 I’m interested in learn new things about programming and life.
+- I’m interested in learn new things about programming and life.
-- 🌱 I’m currently learning C# and .net core
+- Systems analyst in the making.
+- Web Developer in the making.
+- From Argentina.
+- Spanish is my mother tongue but i'm completly fluent in english.
+(Level B2 According to FCE Cambridge)
-- 💞️ I’m looking to collaborate on...
+- 💞️I’m looking to collaborate on...
 Anything?
+- HTML, CSS, JS, NODE, MYSQL, MONGODB.
+- Currently learning PHP.
 - 📫 How to reach me bascur62@gmail.com or Bascur#6465 on Discord.

 <!---